§52.1. Integrated case management; service integration of various social service programs

 the team to make model change as appropriate.

-(3) "Service integration" means a process by which a range of social services are
+(3) "Service integration" means a process by which a range of social, education, and

-(b) Cross-training among the multidisciplinary team, to ensure a general
+(b) Cross-training among the various program staff to ensure a general understanding

 services for which he is eligible.